-The following three alumni of Sarah Lawrence College will receive citations for achievement and service during Reunion Weekend 2015.
+The following four alumni of Sarah Lawrence College will receive citations for achievement and service during Reunion Weekend 2015.

 Alumni Cited for Achievement